STEM: Table Hockey Science Activity with Eggs + Video

 2. Add water (lubricant) to the surface of the table covering it completely.
 Now try and slide your egg across the table.
 It should gently glide across.
 If it doesn’t add more water.
 I used a marker to draw a dot on our egg to make a visual reference that made it easier to tell if the egg was gliding or rolling.

-To explain this activity we talked about how water molecules make it easier for the egg to slide across the surface because water is a liquid an reduces friction because the molecules are loose.
+To explain this activity we talked about how water molecules make it easier for the egg to slide across the surface because water is a liquid and reduces friction because the molecules are loose.
 We checked out our sand as a visual model of water molecules and put some on the ground.
 We tried to slide our foot on the ground without sand, and then with sand.
 Just like our hockey activity, the second try was the easiest.

 After all the discussion we just played and had a great time!
 Now it’s your turn to play a round of Egg Table Hockey.

-More STEM Activities
+More Science Activities

 Leave a Reply